cometbft/cometbft/docs/architecture/adr-105-grpc-api.md

   interface.
   - `GetStatus` - Query the current node status, including node info, public key, latest block hash, app hash, block height and time.
+  - `GetHealth` - Lightweight mechanism to query the health of the node.
 - `TransactionService` - Facilitates broadcasting and querying of transactions.
   - `BroadcastAsync` - Broadcast a transaction asynchronously.
 Does not wait for the transaction to be validated via `CheckTx`, nor does it wait for the transaction to be committed.
   - `BroadcastSync` - Broadcast a transaction, but only return once `CheckTx` has been called on the transaction.
 Does not wait for the transaction to be committed.
   - `GetByHash` - Fetch a transaction by way of its hash.
+  - `Search` - Search for transactions with their results.
 - `ApplicationService` - Provides a proxy interface through which to access the application being run by the node (via ABCI).
   - `Query` - Submit a query directly to the application via ABCI.